+86-19905053351 info@toplonsun.com

 In today's fast-paced world, disposable hygiene products have become daily essentials.
 From baby diapers and adult incontinence products to feminine sanitary napkins, these items play a crucial role in maintaining health and improving quality of life.
 The Acquisition Distribution Layer (ADL) is a critical but often overlooked component that significantly enhances the performance of these products.

-The Acquisition Distribution Layer (ADL) is positioned between the topsheet (the layer in direct contact with the skin) and the absorbent core.
+The ADL is positioned between the topsheet (the layer in direct contact with the skin) and the absorbent core.
 Its primary function is to rapidly acquire liquid and efficiently distribute it across the absorbent core.
 This prevents localized saturation and ensures the surface remains dry and comfortable for the user.

 Key Benefits of ADL